reputage/didery/docs/api/public_api/public_api.rst

 For simplicity didery handles key revocation by rotating to the null key.
-This is done by sending a rotation request to the didery server and setting the pre rotated key to null and the signer field to point to the null key as shown below.
-You will also need to provide signatures from the two previous keys.
+This is done by sending a rotation request to the didery server and setting the new pre rotated key to null.
+The "signer" index needs to point to the null key.
+As shown below the index jumps from 0 to 2 so that anyone who comes along later and verifies your keys with didery will see that you don't have a current valid key.

 Existing Data
 '''''''''''''

+Suppose the didery servers already have this data.

 ::